 Attenuated adenomatous polyposis (AAP) is a poorly understood syndrome, that can be defined as the presence of 10-99 synchronous adenomas in the large bowel, and it is considered a phenotypic variant of Familial Adenomatous Polyposis (FAP).
 This definition has the advantage of simplicity, but it may include sporadic multiple adenomas of the large bowel at an extreme, or FAP cases on the other side.
 AAP shows a milder phenotype than FAP, with an older age of onset of adenomas and cancer, and less frequent extracolonic manifestations.
 AAP may be diagnosed as a single case in a family or, less frequently, it may be present in other family members, and it shows distinct pattern of inheritance.
 In less than 50% of cases, it may be caused by adenomatous polyposis coli (APC) or MUTYH mutations, referred to as APC-associated polyposis, inherited as an autosomal dominant trait, or MUTYH-associated polyposis, which shows an autosomal recessive mechanism of inheritance, respectively.
 Surveillance should rely on colonoscopy at regular intervals, with removal of adenomas and careful histological examination.
 When removal of polyps is not possible or advanced lesions are observed, the surgical approach is mandatory, being subtotal colectomy with ileo-rectal anastomosis the treatment of choice.
 Studies on this syndrome are lacking, and controversies are still present on many issues, thus, other clinical and genetic studies are requested.

-Key words: Attenuated adenomatous polyposis; AFAP; APC; MUTYH; Genetic testing; Surveillance
+Key words: Attenuated adenomatous polyposis; Attenuated familial adenomatous polyposis; Adenomatous polyposis coli ; MUTYH; Genetic testing; Surveillance

 © The Author(s) 2017.
 Published by Baishideng Publishing Group Inc. All rights reserved.